University and SHRS COVID-19 Vaccination Requirements and Information

-- Applicants who have completed the equivalent of a baccalaureate degree or higher at an institution outside of the United States are required to provide an Academic Credential Evaluation.
+Applicants who have completed the equivalent of a baccalaureate degree or higher at an institution outside of the United States are required to provide an Academic Credential Evaluations.
 The evaluation must be sent to CSDCAS.

-- International applicants must provide verification of English language proficiency.
-Click here for more information.
+International applicants must provide verification of English language proficiency.
 Scores must be from within 12 months of the date of the application.

 We will be communicating with you through CSDCAS.
-To be certain you receive these emails please add CSDCAS to you accepted senders and check junk mail on a regular basis.
+To be certain you receive these emails please add CSDCAS to your accepted senders and check junk mail on a regular basis.

 CSDCAS Customer Service Information

 Customer service is available Monday through Friday from 9 a.m. to 5 p.m.
 (EST).
 Phone: (617) 612-2030